DjangoGirls/organizer-manual/diy/README.md

 We strive to make each Django Girls event one of the kind experience.
 If you look at the pictures from the past workshops you'll notice amazing decorations, photo booths, flowers, cupcakes and many other exciting things.
 This one of the things that makes Django Girls unique, fun and exciting and we love it.

-However, we don’t want you to have an impression that to make a successful Django Girls event you have to have all these things and spend loads of money on decorations, flowers, filmig videos and so on.
-Yes, we believe they make Django Girls different and special, but we also don’t want to waste sponsors money on things that are expensive and are not necessary.
+However, we don’t want you to have an impression that to make a successful Django Girls event you have to have all these things and buy decorations, flowers, make videos and so on.
+Yes, we believe they make Django Girls different and special, but we also don’t want you to spend loads of money on things that are expensive and not necessary.

 This chapter will give you some tips and examples, how - with a little of DIY and good ideas and hacks - you could create something magical with very little money.